An exhibit honoring the life and legacy of Selena Quintanilla-Pérez has been extended at the Grammy Museum in Los Angeles due to popular demand.

 “I just want to give big thanks to the Grammy Museum for reaching out and making this happen, Suzette said.

-The exhibit includes videos of Selena performing, her costumes, album covers, and personal items like her cellphone, and the microphone that still has her lipstick on it from the last time she performed.
+The exhibit includes videos of Selena performing, costumes, album covers, and personal items like her cellphone, and a microphone that still has her lipstick on it from the last time she performed.
+The artifacts are on loan from the Selena Museum in her hometown of Corpus Christi, Texas.

 Discover more from Urban Hollywood 411